 - Cups Day is always the last Saturday in August before the Labour Day weekend.

-- The rain date is always the next day (Sunday) and the same match schedule still applies, with matches starting at 9AM.
-If Sunday matches are also rained out, they will be re-convened at a mutually agreed upon alternate date.
+- The rain date is always the next day (Sunday).
+Matches will start/resume at 9AM.
+If Sunday matches are also rained out, matches will be recorded as “not played” for that year.

 - All competitors must have memberships for the month of August or the entire season (July & August).